-Marcus is the Member of Parliament for Nuneaton and the surrounding villages of Ansley, New Arley, Old Arley, Hartshill and Furnace End.
-Marcus' election in 2010 saw him become the first Conservative MP for the Nuneaton constituency since 1992.
+Marcus has been the Member of Parliament for Nuneaton and the surrounding villages of Ansley, New Arley, Old Arley, Hartshill and Furnace End since 2010 - his victory in Nuneaton saw him become the first Conservative MP for the town since 1992.
 He was re-elected in May 2015 and again in 2017 with an increased vote-share.

 In 2005 Marcus was elected to Nuneaton and Bedworth Borough Council and became Council Leader in 2008 before stepping down to stand for Parliament.